AijanB/Price_prediction_model/README.md

-# 🏠 Real Estate Price Prediction
+# 🏘️ Real Estate Price Prediction — Bishkek, Kyrgyzstan 🇰🇬

-This project predicts real estate prices using multiple regression models, including CatBoost, Decision Tree, and Linear (ElasticNet) models.
-The pipeline involves preprocessing, feature engineering, model evaluation, and interpretability via visualizations.
+This project is a machine learning pipeline for predicting real estate prices in Bishkek based on property and location features.
+It includes data cleaning, feature engineering, clustering, and training of multiple regression models, including CatBoost, Decision Tree, and Linear Regression.

 ---